rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-58.md

 &nbsp;

 ## Project Spotlight

 Each month we like to shine a light on a notable Rust blockchain project.
 This month that project is…

 [`mopro`](https://github.com/oskarth/mopro)

-`mopro` is a toolikit for creating, building, testing, and running zero-knowledge proofs across multiple platforms and prooving systems.
+`mopro` is a toolkit for creating, building, testing, and running zero-knowledge proofs across multiple platforms and prooving systems.